photoprism/photoprism/README.md

 [issues]: https://github.com/photoprism/photoprism/issues
 [ci]: https://travis-ci.org/photoprism/photoprism

-PhotoPrism is a server-based application for automatically tagging, searching and organizing digital photo collections.
-It is functionally similar to popular cloud services such as [Flickr](https://www.flickr.com/) or [Google Photos](https://photos.google.com/).
+PhotoPrism makes it super easy to automatically tag, search and organize your photos without uploading them to public cloud services such as Flickr, Facebook or Google Photos.
+Written in Go.
+Runs on every computer that has Docker installed.
 Originals are stored in the file system in a structured way for easy backup and reliable long-term accessibility.
+It's all open-source and free.

 ![](assets/docs/img/screenshot-detailview.jpg)

 Overview
 --------

-Our goal is to provide the following features for the first release (tested as a proof-of-concept and partly implemented):
+It was a long way from the first ideas to this proof-of-concept.
+Our goal is to provide the following features for the first release:

 - Easy-to-use Web interface based on [Material Design](https://material.io/) (20% implemented)
 - High-performance command line tool (80% implemented)